 Serotonin and OCD

 Serotonin is an important mood-regulating neurotransmitter produced in your brain.
 The production of serotonin is influenced by dietary intake of the essential amino acid tryptophan.
 According to the University of Maryland Medical Center, your body converts tryptophan into 5-hydroxytryptophan, which is subsequently converted into serotonin.
 Serotonin is crucial for relaying signals between your brain cells.
 It plays an important role in regulating sleep, mood, pain, appetite and anxiety.
-Interestingly, people who suffer from OCD may be deficient in serotonin.
+Interestingly, people who have OCD may be deficient in serotonin.
 FamilyDoctor.org says serotonin may help prevent people from performing compulsive behaviors.

 Foods That Influence Serotonin